 - Use low-sodium broth when assembling injection sauces.
 That way, you control the salt content.

-- Unless you own a needle with a wide opening, avoid coarsely ground spices or similar ingredients that have the potential to clog.
-Strain out solids through a fine mesh strainer or coffee filter.
+- Unless you own a needle with wide openings, avoid coarsely ground spices or similar ingredients that would clog the system.
+Strain out solids through a fine mesh strainer, cheesecloth, or a coffee filter.

 - For better injector sauce dispersion, let the meat rest for an hour after injecting and before grilling or barbecuing.